neperfepx/FEPX/docs/_sources/applications.rst.txt

 2023
 ----

+- L van Wees, A Singh, M Obstalecki, P Shade, T Turner and M Kasemer, *An assessment of polarized light microscopy as a characterization method for crystal plasticity simulations*, **Materialia**, https://doi.org/10.1016/j.mtla.2023.101872.
 - ST Abraham, SS Bhat, *Crystal plasticity finite element modelling on the influence of grain size and shape parameters on the tensile stiffness and yield strength*, **Materials Science and Engineering A**, https://doi.org/10.1016/j.msea.2023.145155.

 2022